 Tragic Facts of Androusky v.
 Walter

 A woman asks the defendant, her boyfriend’s stepfather, if she and her children – ages 3 and 4 – can stay with him.
 He says no. But while he is away; she has a pool party at his house.
 He comes home and says what you think he would say: “Get out.”
 She asks if she can stay until the morning after breakfast.
 Defendant reluctantly agrees.

 Defendant goes to work in the morning.
 Defendant’s stepson lets the boys play outside around 10:30.
 Mom was, of course, still asleep.
 She wakes up, sees the kids playing outside, and goes back in the house, leaving them to play by the pool.
 The woman comes back to find her son, but can’t locate him.
 They look everywhere until it finally occurs to them that he might be in the pool.
 The boy is at the bottom of the pool.
 He was taken off life support the day after the incident when it was determined that he was brain dead.

 It is easy to be judgmental of other parents.
-You have to try to fight the compelling urge to judge because you can’t put yourself in anyone else’s situation.
+You try to fight the compelling urge to judge because you can’t put yourself in anyone else’s situation.
 Walk a mile in their moccasins and all of that.
 But I don’t have any energy to fight that judgmental feeling on this one.

-Of course, a child wrongful death claim was brought against the poor stepfather for alleged negligence for lack of fencing between the home and the pool, lack of a safety cover over the pool, and lack of supervision around the pool.
+Of course, a wrongful death claim was brought against the poor stepfather for alleged negligence for lack of fencing between the home and the pool, lack of a safety cover over the pool, and lack of supervision around the pool.
 Who brought the claim?
 The boy’s father.
 This is kinda funny because his parental rights were terminated in exchange for non-enforcement of any child support obligation.
 (You get bonus Judgmental Ron.)